HibiscusMC/docs/docs/hmccosmetics remapped/FAQ.md

 ### Offline Mode

 Emotes do completely work in offline mode due to the library we use.
 To fix this, install [SkinsRestorer](https://www.spigotmc.org/resources/2124/) so players have skin the plugin can use.

+---

+## Player Skins / Heads Messed Up

+This is because of the shaders file provided in the plugin.
+Currently, these shaders do not work 1.19.4+ due to changes to Minecraft shaders.
+In order to fix this, you need to delete the 3 relevant files.
+It should be in a file location similar to `assets/shaders/core/rendertype_entity_translucent` (It may vary depending on your resource pack plugin).